DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/Python Wrangling.md

 ![](./attachments/Pasted%20image%2020220329142014.png)

-Let't have a look a the `pw.txt` file:
+Let't have a look at the `pw.txt` file:

 ![](./attachments/Pasted%20image%2020220330000430.png)